 Meanwhile, cook the noodles in salted water as per package instructions.
 Drain the noodles, rinse under cold water and rub with 1/2 tbsp oil.Set aside to cool down.

 In a wok, heat up the oil on medium – high.
-Add the chopped garlic, minced ginger to the oil and let cook for 5-8 seconds till you smell the aroma.
+Using your mortar & pestle, mince garlic, and green chillies together.
+Add to the oil and let cook for 5-8 seconds till you smell the aroma.
 Add the sliced onions, scallions (white parts) and green chillies to the wok and continue cooking till onions start to turn light brown on the edges.
-Add the sauce mix prepared above to the wok and cook on high for 2-4 minutes till the mixture thickens and gets a shiny.
+Add the sauce mix prepared above to the wok and cook on high for 2-4 minutes till the mixture thickens and gets shiny.

 Next, add the cabbage, carrots, bell peppers to the wok and saute for 1-2 minutes(just so they get coated in the sauce but retain their crunch).
 Add boiled noodles to next along with green parts of the scallions.
 Toss everything together and check the seasoning,adjust salt if required.